QuiquePosada/ChatApp/README.md

 # ChatAppConcurrency
 A Client - Server Application for the implementation of Concurrency with Java

-##Instructions
+## Instructions
 In order to run both programs, it is need to download the zip containing both the Server and Client jar.
-The Server jar has as name Server, however the Client jar is named ConcurrencyFinalProject.
+The Server jar has as name Server, however the Client jar is named ConcurrencyFinalProject. <br>
 <i><strong>Important NOTE:</strong> There is a requirement of having at least version 1.8 of Java Runtime in order to run the program.</i>

 Server:
 * In order for the server to run, just open the server jar in a console (running the command java -jar Server.jar) and with that you should see the server waiting for client connections.